Taking opioid drugs: What you need to know

 • Potentially unsafe opioid amounts.

-• If you take opioids with benzodiazepines like Xanax®, Valium®, and Klonopin®.
+• If you take opioids with benzodiazepines like alprazolam (Xanax®), diazepam (Valium®), and clonazepam (Klonopin®).

-• If you take more than one long-acting opioid like Xtampza® and Fentanyl® patches.
+• If you take more than one long-acting opioid like oxycodone ER tablets (Xtampza®) and fentanyl patches.

-If your pharmacy can’t fill your prescription as written, including the full amount on the prescription, your pharmacist will give you a notice explaining how you or your doctor can contact us to ask for a coverage decision.
+If your pharmacy can’t fill your drug as written, including the full amount, your pharmacist will give you a notice explaining how you or your doctor can contact us to ask for a coverage decision.
 You can also visit our Pharmacy Medicare Part D Coverage Determinations, Exceptions, Appeals and Grievance page for more information on how to request a coverage decision.
 If your health requires it, you can ask us for a fast coverage decision.
-You may also ask us for an exception to our rules before you go to the pharmacy, so you’ll know if we will cover the medication.
+You may also ask us for an exception to our rules before you go to the pharmacy, so you’ll know if we will cover the drug.

 Drug Management Programs (DMPs)

-Part D plans are now implementing Drug Management Programs (DMPs).
-DMPs help coordinate care for patients who get opioids from multiple doctors or pharmacies and may limit access to certain controlled substances defined as “frequently abused drugs,” such as opioids and benzodiazepines.
+Part D plans use Drug Management Programs (DMPs) to help connect care for patients who get opioids from multiple doctors or pharmacies and may limit access to certain controlled substances defined as “frequently abused drugs,” such as opioids and benzodiazepines.
 Providence Medicare Advantage Plans has a DMP for opioids.
 If you get opioids from multiple doctors or pharmacies, we may talk with your doctors to see if there is concern around the safety of the opioids and benzodiazepines prescribed.
 If there are safety concerns, we may discuss alternative options with your doctor to help better manage your pain and coverage of opioids may be limited.
-For example, under the DMP you may need to get these medications only from certain doctors or pharmacies to better coordinate your health care.
+For example, under the DMP you may need to get these drugs only from certain doctors or pharmacies to improve your health care.

-Before any limitations are placed, we will notify you by letter.
-You’ll be able to tell us which doctors or pharmacies you prefer to use to get your prescription opioids and benzodiazepines.
-After you’ve had the opportunity to respond, we will send you another letter confirming whether or not coverage will be limited.
+Before any limits are placed, we will notify you by letter.
+You’ll be able to tell us which doctors or pharmacies you prefer to use to get your opioids and benzodiazepines.
+After you’ve had time to respond, we will send you another letter confirming if your coverage will be limited.
 You and your doctor can appeal if you disagree or think we made a mistake.
 The second letter will tell you how to contact us to make an appeal.

 Note: The safety reviews and DMPs should not apply to you if you have cancer, get hospice, palliative, or end-of-life care, or if you live in a long-term care facility.